Iowa vs. Penn State: Series History, All-Time Records, Wins

 Penn State has more wins and a better all-time winning percentage but trails Iowa in both claimed national titles and conference titles (one has to be in a conference to win it).

-Lately, Penn State has owned the series winning six of the last eight.
-However, Iowa has won the last two.
+Lately, Penn State has owned the series winning six of the last eight, but Iowa has won the previous two.

 Penn State vs. Iowa All-Time Records